-A Chef de Partie, also known as a Station Chef or Line Cook, is in charge of a particular area in a commercial kitchen.
-This type of Chef is typically a trained professional who specializes in a specific type of food prep.
+A Chef de Partie, also known as a Station Chef or Line Cook, is a crucial role within a commercial kitchen, responsible for managing a specific section of food preparation.

 In larger kitchens, the Station Chef will have at least one Commis Chef or Demi Chef de Partie working under them.
 A Commis Chef is a Chef apprentice, while a Demi Chef de Partie is a rank higher than the Commis Chef.